Harvard Business School, Institute for Strategy and Competitiveness

 The Institute is led by Michael E. Porter, Bishop William Lawrence University Professor.
 The Institute is dedicated to deepening, extending, and disseminating the body of research that Professor Porter has pioneered over the last two decades.

-Harvard Medical School’s mission is to create and nurture a diverse community committed to leadership in alleviating human suffering caused by disease.
+The mission of Harvard Medical School is to create and nurture a diverse community committed to leadership in alleviating human suffering caused by disease.
 Students and more than 7,500 full-time faculty in 11 academic departments located on the School’s Boston campus, in one of 47 hospital-based clinical departments at 18 Harvard-affiliated teaching hospitals and research institutes, or at 30 research centers, divisions, and institutes, advance the School’s mission every day.

 Within HMS, the Department of Global Health and Social Medicine (DGHSM) works in close collaboration with the GHD project teams, from participating in GHDonline communities to developing the GHD academic platform.